documentationfor yFiles for HTML 3.0.0.1

 Maximum Flow Problem

-The maximum flow problem is an optimization problem that involves finding the maximum flow from source to sink nodes through a network of edges, each with a specified maximum capacity.
+The maximum flow problem is an optimization problem that involves finding the largest possible flow from a source node to a sink (destination) node through a network of edges.
+Each edge in the network has a maximum capacity.

 Top